0xAX/linux-insides/Booting/linux-bootstrap-1.md

 0xFFFE_0000 - 0xFFFF_FFFF: 128 kilobyte ROM mapped into address space
 ```

-At the start of execution, the BIOS is not in RAM but in ROM.
+At the start of execution, the BIOS is not in RAM, but in ROM.

 Bootloader
 --------------------------------------------------------------------------------

 There are a number of bootloaders that can boot Linux, such as [GRUB 2](https://www.gnu.org/software/grub/) and [syslinux](http://www.syslinux.org/wiki/index.php/The_Syslinux_Project).
 The Linux kernel has a [Boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt) which specifies the requirements for bootloaders to implement Linux support.
 This example will describe GRUB 2.

 Now that the BIOS has chosen a boot device and transferred control to the boot sector code, execution starts from [boot.img](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/boot/i386/pc/boot.S;hb=HEAD).
-This code is very simple due to the limited amount of space available, and contains a pointer that it uses to jump to the location of GRUB 2's core image.
+This code is very simple due to the limited amount of space available, and contains a pointer which is used to jump to the location of GRUB 2's core image.
 The core image begins with [diskboot.img](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/boot/i386/pc/diskboot.S;hb=HEAD), which is usually stored immediately after the first sector in the unused space before the first partition.
 The above code loads the rest of the core image into memory, which contains GRUB 2's kernel and drivers for handling filesystems.
 After loading the rest of the core image, it executes [grub_main](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/kern/main.c).

 `grub_main` initializes the console, gets the base address for modules, sets the root device, loads/parses the grub configuration file, loads modules etc. At the end of execution, `grub_main` moves grub to normal mode. `grub_normal_execute` (from `grub-core/normal/main.c`) completes the last preparation and shows a menu to select an operating system.
 When we select one of the grub menu entries, `grub_menu_execute_entry` runs, which executes the grub `boot` command, booting the selected operating system.